-My travel list has become smaller and smaller and because I was constantly finding myself on the other side of the “you’ve never been?!?” conversation I started to open up to the idea of traveling in Thailand.
+My travel list has become smaller and smaller and because I was constantly finding myself on the other side of the “you’ve never been?!?” conversation I started to open up to the idea of travelling in Thailand.
 I’m not sure if age played a factor in my sudden desire to visit the land of 1000 smiles but in the months before my around the world trip it quickly became the place I was most excited to visit.
-I mean after all, the fact that everyone except me has been to Thailand should say something.
+I mean, after all, the fact that everyone except me has been to Thailand should say something.
 It’s no secret really, Thailand is awesome.

 3) Skeptical about Thailand – The food is Amazing

 I’d be lying if I said Thai food wasn’t the main reason I was swayed to finally visit Thailand.
 I fell in love with Thai food years ago and began cooking it at home.
 Even though I hadn’t been to Thailand yet, I got to the point where I stopped ordering takeout or eating at a restaurant because I could make it better at home.
-In some sort of sick delusion I began thinking that the Thai food I made would be better then what I would get in Thailand so it was best to not be disappointed.
+In some sort of sick delusion, I began thinking that the Thai food I made would be better than what I would get in Thailand so it was best to not be disappointed.

 Why I was wrong

-Good God I was wrong.
+Good God, I was wrong.
 The freshness and ingredients that are readily available in Thailand made all the difference.
 The fact that it was super cheap didn’t hurt.
 I will admit we had a few meals that were regrettable but that was only because we were eating in tourist trap areas at the time.
-We took an amazing cooking class in Chiang Mai that opened my eyes to what REAL Thai food was like and I am so thankful I experienced it first hand.
+We took an amazing cooking class in Chiang Mai that opened my eyes to what REAL Thai food was like and I am so thankful I experienced it first-hand.

 Still Skeptical About Thailand?